 Guidance on the ACO contract

-This guidance provides a high-level overview on the main terms and conditions which apply to the NHS standard contract for ACOs alongside the proposed system for suspension and reactivation of a GMS or PMS contract under the 'fully-integrated' version of the contract.
+This guidance provides a high-level overview on the main terms and conditions which apply to the NHS standard contract for ICPs alongside the proposed system for suspension and reactivation of a GMS or PMS contract under the 'fully-integrated' version of the contract.

 Read our guidance

 On 23 May 2018 a judicial review challenging NHS transformation plans was heard in the High Court.
-Launched by the group JR4NHS, it challenged the legality of the Government and NHS England’s plans to form ACOs.
+Launched by the group JR4NHS, it challenged the legality of the Government and NHS England’s plans to form ICPs.
 Read the BMA’s written statement to the court and our news story.

 Read the statement